lilab-bcb/cirrocumulus/docs/installation.rst

 -  Create or use an existing GCP project

--  Create an OAuth client id

-   -  In Google Console, navigate to APIs and Services > OAuth consent screen.
-Set the OAuth consent screen application name and add
-      <PROJECT>.appspot.com to the list of “Authorized domains”
-   -  Go to Credentials and click “Create Credentials > OAuth client ID”.
-Enter “Web application” for “Application Type” and https://<PROJECT>.appspot.com for “Authorized JavaScript origins”.
-      Click “Create” to create the credentials.
-   -  Copy OAuth client id into ``cirrocumulus/cirrocumulus/config.json``.

 -  Create App Engine by navigating to App Engine > Dashboard.
 You may choose the region where your application is hosted.
 Select the Python 3 Standard Environment.